-I’ve know Barry Matthews and Leon Avelino only a fraction of time shorter than I’ve known their publishing house, Secret Acres.
-I’ve worked with them in my former role at Bergen Street Comics to throw parties and make money selling their books, to get ahold of what was, at the time, hard-to-find titles from Koyama Press, and I’ve written about the books they’ve published in my capacity as a comic book reviewer.
+I’ve known Barry Matthews and Leon Avelino only a fraction of time shorter than I’ve known their publishing house, Secret Acres.
+I worked with them in my former role at Bergen Street Comics, to throw parties and make money selling their books, to get hold of what were, at the time, hard-to-find titles from Koyama Press, and I’ve written about the books they’ve published in my capacity as a comic book reviewer.
 They’re world-class shit-talkers–funny, fearless people with a great attitude.
 If the only thing they had ever done in comics was to foist an inveterate gossip like Sean Ford on the world, that would be enough, but they’ve done that and more.

 I have known for a little while that Secret Acres was coming up on a monumental change-the departure of Barry from the company.
 The Journal reached out to the two of them to talk a bit about what this means for the future.

 The Comics Journal: How did Secret Acres get started?
 Is there a definition for a “Secret Acres” book?